opf/openproject/docs/glossary/README.md

 ### Work package types

 Work package types are the different items a work package can represent.
 Each work package is associated to exactly one type.
 Examples for most used work package types are a Task, a Milestone, a [Phase](#phase) or a Bug.
-The work package types can be configured in the system administration.
+The work package types can be customized in the system administration.
 [Read more about work package types in OpenProject](https://www.openproject.org/docs/user-guide/projects/project-settings/work-package-types/#work-package-types).

 <div id="work-package-categories"></div>